anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **New Testament reading** (from an epistle or Revelation), and
 * **Gospel reading**.

 The psalm or canticle should normally be used, along with two or three of the other readings.
-When using just two of the other readings, Common Worship specifies:
+When using just two of the other readings, [rule 6][Lectionary Rules] specifies:

 > When there are only two readings at the principal service and that service is Holy Communion, the second reading is always the Gospel reading. ...
 >